 - Founder and Former President, International Trade Commission Trial Lawyers Association

-- Chairman of the Enforcement Committee, International Trade Commission Trial Lawyers Association
+- Chairman of the Legislation Committee, International Trade Commission Trial Lawyers Association

 - Member, American Intellectual Property Law Association

 - United States District Court for the District of Columbia

 - United States Court of International Trade